 Ranges visualized by color tints, illustrating a qualitative state like bad, medium and good or percentiles*

 Many of the components and their styling properties are very similar to other charts, so in this article we’ll focus on the Bullet chart’s specific features.

 - Select the Bullet chart from the Datylon default chart list.
 Problems getting started?
 See first Get started with Datylon for Illustrator or Get started with the Datylon web app.

 - Choose between a horizontal or vertical Bullet chart.
-The orientation, is set in Styling > Appearance > Properties > Chart Orientation.
+The orientation, is set in Styling > Bar > Chart Orientation.

 - Load your data in Manage Data > +Add > Import file or copy the data in the datasheet.

 - Bind the data in Binding > Series.

 The data has to be formatted in a specific way.
 You need at least 3 columns or rows, and optionally a fourth for the bar color and a fifth one for the custom range labels.